lithium-player/travis-doc-upload/README.md

 ### Step 1

-Run this command in a directory named `scripts` in your Rust project:
+Run this command in a directory named `.travis` in your Rust project:

 ```
 travis encrypt-file ~/path-to-docs-key/.../id_rsa